 Get the heat going in the smoker you’re using for this delicious chicken.

-Throw some wood on right before going to Step 2.
+Throw some wood chips on right before going to Step 2.

 Read More >> Top 5 Woods For Smoking Chicken